 Event chair Dan Adelson opened the evening and explained why Gift of Life is so important to his family.
 “I will never forget the phone call, it was my father.
 ‘Daniel, I need to talk to you, your mother is sick…’ She was diagnosed with leukemia,” said Dan.
 “Within a week, Jared Stein, my co-chair for this event, was at my house swabbing me and my brother to be tested as bone marrow matches.”
 Although they were not able to donate to their mom, she did receive a transplant and is on her way to recovery.

-Dan’s wife, Jennifer, had the honor of introducing the pair, first welcoming transplant recipient Michele Rudd to the stage, helping to tell her story and then inviting Jake up to meet the woman he saved.
-After an emotional hug, Michelle told Jake, “You not only gave me a second chance at life, you gave my children their mama.”
+Dan’s wife, Jennifer, had the honor of introducing the pair, first welcoming Michele to the stage and helping to tell her story and then inviting Jake up to meet the woman he saved.
+After an emotional hug, Michele told Jake, “You not only gave me a second chance at life, you gave my children their mama.”

 Gift of Life thanks our sponsors for Celebrating Life Boston, Rabbi Moshe Bleich, Ligris & Associates PC, and Gail Roberts, Ed Feijo & Team.